 Dr. Luke Blaxill

-Historian of British Politics, 1800-present
+Historian of British Politics and Monarchy, 1750-present

 * The Conservative, Liberal, and Labour Parties

-* Political Language
+* Political Language and Communication

 * Digital Humanities, esp.
 Text Mining/ big data methods